stefonweblog/stefon/doc/intro.md

     ([function-map env]))
   ```

-3. The function-map passed to your function will have these functions for your use
+3. When Stefon starts up, the function-map passed to your function will have these functions for your use
   ```clojure
   { :system-started? shell/system-started? :start-system shell/start-system :attach-plugin shell/attach-plugin }
   ```